 Halo engagement rings are named after the “halo” or circle of small stones that circle the center stone on a ring.
 Halos can come in many different forms—round, square, double, drop, etc—but their main benefit is that they add extra brilliance to a ring, and make the center stone look larger.
 Depending on the size and quality of the halo stones, this can be a great option for budget-conscious brides.

 For an eye-catching engagement ring, add gemstones to the mix—a halo of romantic rubies accenting a diamond, or a line of petite diamonds circling around a beautiful blue sapphire.
-A halo can also be crafted with a unique twist, such as a halo surrounding a non-traditional diamond cut shape, a flower-inspired design, or mixed-metal look.
+Halo rings can also be crafted with a unique twist, such as…

 Three-Stone Engagement Rings